PaoloEstorm/Arpmini/README.md

 Simple and intuitive UI

-Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller

 MIDI Tracker and Piano Roll–style sequence editors

+Four backlit buttons, mappable and controllable via MIDI CC

 2 MIDI outputs and 2 MIDI inputs - using the MIDI-TRS standard